Ghislaine Maxwell convicted in Epstein sex abuse case

 Maxwell made all the arrangements, Carolyn told the jury, even though she knew the girl was only 14 at the time.

-Jane said in 1994, when she was only 14, she was instructed to follow Epstein into a pool house at his Palm Beach estate, where he masturbated on her.
+Jane said in 1994, when she was only 14, she was instructed to follow Epstein into a pool house at the Palm Beach estate, where he masturbated on her.

+Two charges, including the lone count on which Maxwell was acquitted, applied only to Jane.

 Maxwell’s lawyer asked Jane why it had taken so long to come forward.